 Pitcher Ken Holtzman was selected by the Chicago Cubs in the fourth round of the 1965 amateur draft, the inaugural first-year player draft.
 He was the first drafted player to make it to the majors when he made his big league debut that September.
 He was later traded for Rick Monday, who was the first player selected in that inaugural draft.

 Born in St. Louis, MO, Holtzman took Chicago by storm as he pitched two no-hitters for the Cubs.
-In military service in 1967, he was able to return to the team and pitch in weekend games and went 9-0, 2.53 in 12 starts.
+In military service in 1967, he was able to return to the team and pitch weekend games, in which he went 9-0, 2.53 in 12 starts.
 Holtzman tossed 33 consecutive shutout innings for the Cubs in 1969, a franchise record tied by Ryan Dempster 43 years later.
-In 1970, he struck out 202 batters, which was the team record for a lefthander until broken by Jon Lester in 2015.
+In 1970, he struck out 202 batters, which was the team record for a left-hander until broken by Jon Lester in 2015.
 After being traded following the 1971 season, Holtzman pitched on World Championship teams with the Oakland A's in 1972, 1973, and 1974, and again in 1977 with the New York Yankees.
 Although he won 174 games, he was a 20-game winner only once, in 1973.

 He is the winningest Jewish pitcher in baseball history, with 174 career wins.
 Sandy Koufax is second with 165.